 The story list is blank though.
 Does it need JavaScript or something?
 I don't see anything being blocked but none of the buttons except "Go back" do anything...

-Yes, the table is populated using javascript.
 The story (the url with read=7) should work without though.
-Do you see any error in the browser's console?

 No errors, but I do have a script blocker.
 It normally shows a counter of scripts blocked but for some reason it doesn't on your site, even though turning it off does fix the problem.
 (I can read the stories themselves just fine either way.)